Sam Brown (she/her)

 Evan Flom (he/him)

-Evan supports the Coalition from the shores of Lake Superior, where he began working with regional farms in 2011.
-Originally from the suburbs of Minneapolis, Evan has worked in both urban and rural agricultural settings and has supported a variety of food justice initiatives through community non-profits.
-Poetry, gardening, running, and eating good food in […]
+Evan supports the Coalition from the shores of Lake Superior, where he began working in community with regional farmers in 2011.
+Originally from the Twin Cities, Evan has worked in both urban and rural agricultural settings and has supported a variety of food justice initiatives through farmers cooperatives, community non-profits, and grassroots efforts.
+Poetry, gardening, […]

 Ana Moran (she/her)